duncanamps/lacogen1/README.md

 #### Folder Structure
 Folders are organised as follows:

-* <root> the Lazarus project files, licence and .gitignore
+* root the Lazarus project files, licence and .gitignore
+  * binaries - The main executable file
   * lac/core/ LaCoGen core files (LaCoGen is built with LaCoGen!)
     * deployment_parser_module.pas - A utility parser and lexer that can load .lacobj files from file, resource or stream.
 Include this code with your application that uses LaCoGen
     * deployment_parser_types.pas - Some types defined for you to reference in your own application